enthought/enable/docs/source/kiva/images.rst

 this transparency should also be honored by the destination graphics context.
 However, not all backends may support this.

-Regarding the ``rect`` argument to :py:meth:`draw_image`.
-It will be transformed by the current transformation matrix.
+Regarding the ``rect`` argument to :py:meth:`draw_image`, if it is not specified then the bounding rectangle of the graphics context will be used.
+As mentioned before, ``rect`` can be used to apply an arbitrary translation and scaling to an image.
+The translation is the x,y position of the rectangle and the scaling is the ratio of the image's width and height to those of the rectangle.
+In every case, ``rect`` will be transformed by the current transformation matrix.

 Special considerations
 ----------------------